In focus / Bytedance

 - The upbeat

-As usual, we follow up with the most important news updates on the world’s most valuable startup in the past two weeks.
+As usual, we follow up with the most important news updates on the world’s most valuable startup.
 Please reply to this email with your comments, feedback, or inquiries.

 Wei and Tony

 Bytedance’s education ventures

 Bytedance may have made its name with short-video and news aggregator apps, but it seems unusually determined to break into the education sector.

 Over the past two years, the TikTok owner has made several attempts to gain a foothold in online education through the launch of new apps, acquisitions, and investments.
 Underperforming apps are being abandoned even as new ones keep appearing, fresh off the production line.

 Analysts contend that Bytedance is merely pushing ahead with its usual cash-burning strategy while leveraging its massive user base to expand into online education.
 However, edutech is more complicated than simply rolling out apps.

 In December 2017, before the company had made any kind of foray into education, Bytedance held an educational industry conference to talk about the potential integration of the sector with technology.
 The event marked the first hint dropped by the Beijing-based unicorn about its pedagogical ambitions.